Updated February 2019

 Yes, you’ll want a lot of blankets.
 Half of them will be in the wash covered in spit up or poop at any given time.

 Muslin blankets are a must-have; they’re very thin, stretchy, and great for warmer weather.
 If you’re going to tie a swaddle with a blanket, this is probably your best bet (let your man know, he’ll be super excited!).

 There are lots of cute blankets out there — check out our favorites on Pinterest.

 For the first 3-4 months, your baby will (most likely) be swaddled to sleep.
 This swaddle serves as a blanket as well.
-You can also drape another blanket on top of that if it’s cold.

 When your baby is post-swaddling age (about 4 months), you’re not going to be putting blankets on them to sleep because they’ll get kicked off in about 30 seconds (and, OF COURSE, they are a suffocation hazard when placed in the crib — mwwwaaaaaa), which leads me to…

 After 4 months, most parents use a wearable blanket or “sleep sack.”
 Think of a Snuggie with a zipper up the front.
 These are must-haves.